Christopher Gore MBACP (accred), Msc, BA, Dip.

 |Face to face counselling:||Yes|

-Chobham- Tuesday, Wednesday and Friday.
+Chobham- Tuesday, Thursday and Friday.
 Guildford- Monday evening.
+Central London, Bank - Thursday.

 Types of client